nearform/mira/docs/config/README.md

 The example above generates `John-SampleApp` as the prefix for stacks, roles, pipelines stages and so on.

-__Warning:__ Once app properties are set, any change will trigger stacks replacement!
+__Warning:__ Once app properties are set, any change will trigger a replacement of the stacks!

 ## The Accounts Section